 Only Rachael Ray stainless steel cookware is metal utensil-safe.

 Difference 9: Where It Is Made

-Except for the Elite and Signature non-stick collections, which are made in Ohio, Calphalon cookware is made in China.
+Except for the Elite, Commercial, and Signature non-stick (individual pieces) collections, which are made in Ohio, Calphalon cookware is made in China.
 Since the cookware is still designed in Toledo, you may see stamps on the bottoms of pots and pans that mention Ohio, but they are manufactured overseas.